 Interested in writing, photography, sales or design?
 If so, the Technique has a lot to offer.
 Our staff is comprised entirely of Tech students interested in improving their writing, communication and design skills.
 If you are interested in any of the following, consider joining the Technique.

-- Improving your writing skills – By joining the Technique, you will learn how to write articles for a range of different sections including News, Opinions, Focus, Entertainment and Sports.
+- Improving your writing skills – By joining the Technique, you will learn how to write articles for a range of different sections including News, Opinions, Life, Entertainment and Sports.
 In addition, you will learn how to interview sources and improve your skills to analyze information and ask the right questions.

 - Sales opportunities – As part of the business team, you can hone your salesmanship by selling ads for the paper.
 Sharpening your sales skills can help you become a better marketer or manager in your professional career.